We may earn commissions when you buy from links on our site. Why you can trust us.

 Inexpensive DIY Rear-Seat Entertainment Systems

 Automakers charge a lot of money for optional rear-seat entertainment systems, with prices ranging up to thousands of dollars.
 But if you'll only be entertaining the backseat passengers (kids) once in a while (on long road trips), there are much less expensive alternatives: do-it-yourself systems that you can install only when needed.

-Some accommodate those now old-fashioned DVDs you may have collected.
-Others connect to the iPad, iPhone, iPod touch or other portable devices that store downloaded videos.
+Some accommodate those old-fashioned DVDs you may have collected.
+Others connect to smartphone, tablet or other portable devices that can stream or store downloaded videos.
 And nearly all are easy to set up––although, unlike those rear-seat entertainment systems built in at the factory, they will tend to clutter the vehicle's interior with dangling cables and velcro.

 Here are our picks of the newest and easiest to install do-it-yourself rear-seat entertainment systems to consider for your next road trip.

 Even if your car doesn't have a built-in entertainment system, you can still add high-end video entertainment to your vehicle.
 The easiest (and cheapest) option is to use your existing iPad or Android tablet and a tablet mount that attaches a tablet to the back of a front-seat headrest.
 This makes for easy hands-free watching, especially if kids are sharing the screen.

 Our favorite is the Kenu Airvue ($49.95 on Kenu, check price on Amazon), which is easily adjustable to fit different cars and different tablets.
 It takes seconds to mount it on the headrest poles (or your suitcase handle) — simply flex inward and it snaps into place without tools or tightening.
 The ball mount lets you rotate and tilt the tablet so kids can share.